Skip to main content

 Figure 14.5.
 Humpback whales and birds joining in on a feeding frenzy on smaller fish who were feeding on zooplankton.

-This page titled 14.2: Definitions is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.2: Definitions is shared under a not declared license and was authored, remixed, and/or curated by Miracosta Oceanography 101 (Miracosta)) via source content that was edited to the style and standards of the LibreTexts platform.